ISR-AlanYang/iTalkie_Android/README.md

 # iTalkie_Android
-This is an android app to show how to make the iTalkie, which is a bluetooth 4.0 device speakerphone with a dedicated Push-To-Talk button, to work with any 3rd-party Walkie Talkie APPs on the market.
+This is an android app to show how to make the iTalkie, which is a bluetooth 4.0 enabled speakerphone with a dedicated Push-To-Talk button, to work with any 3rd-party Walkie Talkie APPs on the market.

 # All you need
 1. The device - iTalkie